-3.1.3.
-European financial instruments
+4.1.3 European financial instruments

-Financial allocations for Natura 2000 from the 2007-2013 EU budget have been estimated at between €50m and €1,150m per year.
+Financial allocations for Natura 2000, from the 2007-2013 EU budget, have been estimated at between $\in$ 550M and $\in$ 1,150M per year.
 These estimates are considered a rough approximation as the lack of dedicated Natura 2000 budget indicators makes precise calculation of the EU contribution difficult (Kettunen et al., 2014).
-However, these figures indicate that EU co-funding in the period 2007-2013 covered only 9-19% of the estimated funding needs of the system.
+However, these figures indicate that EU co-financing in the period 2007-2013 covered only 9-19% of the estimated financing needs of the system.

-In the Mediterranean, only the EU LIFE programs were analyzed.
-The total allocation amounted to 37,288,255 for 2009-2018.
+In the Mediterranean, only the EU LIFE programs were analysed.
+The total allocation amounted to €37,288,255 for 2009-2018.
 The allocations are defined on a project basis.
 22 projects have been identified, managed in a decentralized way, either by local authorities, scientific institutions or by NGOs, as shown in the table below.
-EU LIFE requires also a portion of co-funding.
+EU LIFE requires also a portion of co-financing.